Keeping you informed of how we are dealing with the threat of COVID-19

 Please do NOT visit:

-- If you have been in close contact with a confirmed case of coronavirus, in the last 14 days from the date of last contact with the confirmed case.
+- You have been in contact with a confirmed or suspected case of COVID-19, in the last 14 days

-- If you have been in contact with someone who is ill.
+- You are in close contact with or caring for someone who is currently unwell

 We are all doing what we can to help our residents stay happy and positive and to as much as possible go about their daily lives like they usually would.
 We appreciate all the hard work our dedicated teams of staff are doing to keep our residents safe during this difficult time.